BIOGRAPHY

-My research and teaching focus on race & racism, space & place, urban education, and qualitative research methods.
-My forthcoming book considers how Black long-term residents experience and respond to gentrification in a historically Black neighborhood in Portland, Oregon.
-I have also published work about school choice and the reproduction of inequality in urban school districts.
+Shani Evans' research and teaching focus on race & racism, space & place, urban education, and qualitative research methods.
+Her first book, We Belong Here: Gentrification, White Spacemaking, and a Black Sense of Place (University of Chicago Press, 2025) considers how Black longtime residents of a historically Black neighborhood experience and respond to gentrification and racial neighborhood change in Portland, Oregon.
+Her work also examines school choice and educational inequality in urban school districts.

-I completed a Ph.D. in sociology and education at the University of Pennsylvania, a M.S.Ed. in education policy at the University of Pennsylvania, and a B.A. in anthropology at Amherst College.
-My research has been supported by the Spencer Foundation, the National Science Foundation, and the American Sociological Association Minority Fellowship Program.
+Evans completed a Ph.D. in sociology and education at the University of Pennsylvania, an M.S.Ed. in education policy at the University of Pennsylvania, and a B.A. in anthropology at Amherst College.
+Her research has been supported by the Spencer Foundation, the National Science Foundation, and the American Sociological Association Minority Fellowship Program.

 Evans, Shani Adia.
-2021.
-In Press.
-“I wanted diversity but not so much” Middle Class White Parents, School Choice, and the Persistence of Anti-Black Stereotypes, Urban Education
+2024.
+“I Wanted Diversity, But Not So Much: Middle Class White Parents, School Choice, and the Persistence of Anti-Black Stereotypes.”
+Urban Education 59(3).

 Evans, Shani Adia.
 2020.
 "When Schools Choose: Evaluation and Inequality in Education.”
 Sociological Quarterly 61(3):1-21.